cfsengineering/CEASIOMpy/README.md

 :book: The Documentation of CEASIOMpy is integrated in this repository and can be read in documents like this one.
 Follow links to find the information that you are looking for.

+For deeper, structured documentation (work in progress), see `docs/index.md`.

 ## Table of contents

 - [CEASIOMpy](#ceasiompy)